Clubhead Speed and Mass

 But recently, I've been able to do a little quantification as well,

-using a computer program written by Max Dupilka.
+program written by Max Dupilka.

 Here are a few surprising facts about how loft affects distance: